abkour/specter/README.md

     - The project has some bad coupling issues.
 These need to be refactored.
     - The ambient occlusion solver is not functional.
-    - No GUI
-    - Test coverage is low and only limited to math code
     - Scene descriptor does not adhere to some specification

 ## TODO

-Once the major issues are resolved work on the following features:
+Once the major issues are resolved work on the following features (in no particular order):

     - Support for Compute shader/CUDA acceleration
     - Frame to frame updating of image during ray tracing
+    - Add GUI
+    - Increase test coverage